johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-26-migrating-from-ts-node-to-bun/index.md

 As well, a new `bun.lockb` file had appeared in the directory alongside the `package.json`.
 Although I can't find any documentation on it, I'm guessing that this is the Bun equivalent of `package-lock.json` or `yarn.lock`.
 It's a binary file, so you can't read it.
 I did find this [project which allows you read bun.lockb files](https://github.com/JacksonKearl/bun-lockb) which looks like a useful way to solve that problem.

 To avoid confusion, I also deleted the `yarn.lock` file.
-I'm not sure if that's necessary or not.

-But anyway, yay - I've installed things!
+Yay - I've installed things!
 And pretty fast!
 What next?

 ## From `@types/node` to `bun/types`